cdsciavolino/CoffeeNote/README.md

 - Swipe functionality
 - CoreData so the data can be saved when the application is closed
 - Small icon that shows if a day contains information on a specified date

+- FIXED: Fix months that have days that don’t fit in the current items array (move constraints or make scrollable)
+- FIXED: When user taps same date after editing, deletes the data that was inputed.
+- FIXED: Improve CoreData object models to use less memory / space

 **Contact**
 - Chris Sciavolino